Sunday May 26, 2013

 Causes of Obesity

-In order to really understand what obesity is, it is first important to learn what causes obesity in many different individuals.
-There are a few different known causes of obesity.
 One cause of obesity is said to be the result of an individual's genes.
 A number of studies have shown in the past that obesity is something that can run in the family.
 In other words, it is genetically linked.
-If an individual's parents, either one or both, are obese, that individual is more likely to have obesity problems as well.
-However, it is important to state that simply because an individual has obese parents does not mean that they will always become obese.
+If an individual's parents, either one or both, have obesity, that individual is more likely to have obesity problems as well.
+However, it is important to state that simply because an individual has parents with obesity it does not mean that they will always become obese.
 It is just one of the factors that has been linked with obesity.

 The metabolic rate of an individual is another determining factor when it comes to obesity.
 For those individuals who have a slower metabolism, they might have more of a battle with obesity than individuals with a faster metabolism as the food is being put to good use more quickly this way.